Shun1124/BScACS-Major-Project/README.md

 **Enhanced Security**: Ensures secure data handling with encrypted configurations and log files.

+**MySQL Database Support**: Logs monitored changes, user preferences, and alerts securely in a MySQL database.

+**Encryption for Sensitive Data**: Encrypts credentials, logs, and settings using OpenSSL for added security.

+**Search Functionality**: Users can search historical change data stored in the database via the application's UI.

 ## Prerequisites
 ### Tools and Technologies Required
 #### Windows System